gauge-sh/tach/README.md

 Each error indicates an import which violates your dependencies.
 If your terminal supports hyperlinks, click on the file path to go directly to the error.

-`tach check` will also return an error code, and can be easily integrated with CI/CD, [Pre-commit hooks](https://gauge-sh.github.io/tach/usage/#tach-install), and [VS Code](https://marketplace.visualstudio.com/items?itemName=Gauge.tach), and more!
+`tach check` will also raise an error code.
+It can be easily integrated with CI/CD, [Pre-commit hooks](https://gauge-sh.github.io/tach/usage/#tach-install), and [VS Code](https://marketplace.visualstudio.com/items?itemName=Gauge.tach), and more!

 ### Extras

-Visualize your dependency graph!
+Visualize your dependency graph.
 ```bash
 tach show
 ```